Grub4K/CupCore-dist/readme.md

 >NOTE: Actual development repository is private, please contact xp4xboxgithub@gmail.com for read access.

 ## Installation / Uninstallation

+> NOTE: Only Steam versions of the game are currently supported.

 - Uninstall any previous versions of CupCore
 - Downgrade your game to be LEGACY - No patches
   - Right-click Cuphead in steam library